-Debuting with RCR in 2014, Newman and crew chief Luke Lambert earned a career-best finish in the premiere series point standings, coming within one point of winning the coveted Cup title.
-Consistency remained a strong suit for Newman and the Lambert-led team during 2015 and 2016.
-In their three seasons together, the 31 team has earned two Chase berths, 12 top-five and 41 top-10 finishes.
+Debuting with RCR in 2014, Newman and crew chief Luke Lambert earned a career-best finish in the Monster Energy NASCAR Cup Series point standings, coming within one point of winning the coveted championship.
+Consistency remained a strong suit for Newman and the Lambert-led team.
+In their four seasons together, the 31 team has earned three NASCAR Playoffs berths, one victory, 19 top-five and 54 top-10 finishes.

 While most 4-year-old boys rode Big Wheels for fun, Newman climbed behind the wheel of a quarter midget and never looked back.
 His open-wheel career started in 1983 when he drove in his first quarter midget race in New Carlisle, Indiana, and through the course of several seasons won more than 100 features, six regional championships and the 1988 Grand National Quarter Midget championship in the Heavy Mod division.

-Newman’s first full season in premiere series competition arrived in 2002.
+Newman’s first full season in the Monster Energy NASCAR Cup Series competition arrived in 2002.
 He set rookie records for most top-10 finishes (22) and pole awards (six) in a season.
 He also became only the second rookie to win the NASCAR All-Star race at Charlotte.
-Four months later, he scored his first Cup victory from the pole at New Hampshire Motor Speedway.
+Four months later, he scored his first premier series victory from the pole at New Hampshire Motor Speedway.
 He finished out the season sixth in the championship point standings and earned the Rookie of the Year title over Jimmie Johnson.